 Does Apple Crisp Need to be Refrigerated?

 Yes.
-After it’s cooled to room temperature, store any leftover Apple Crisp covered in the fridge for up to 1 week.
+After it’s cooled to room temperature, store leftovers covered in the fridge for up to 1 week.

 Can I Reheat Apple Crisp?

 Yes!
-Apple Crisp reheats well in the microwave.
+This dessert reheats well in the microwave.
 Or you can make this ahead of time and reheat the entire dish in a 350F oven (uncovered) until warm throughout, about 15 to 30 minutes.